This information will help you prepare for your urodynamic evaluation, including what to expect before, during, and after your procedure.Back to top

 About Your Urodynamic Evaluation Procedure

-A urodynamic evaluation is a procedure to test the function of your bladder, urinary sphincter, and urethra (see figure).
+A urodynamic evaluation is a procedure to test how well your bladder, urinary sphincter, and urethra are working (see Figure 1).

 Your doctor and nurse will use this procedure to see:

 Some people may also need to have a cystoscopy.
 This is a procedure to look at your urethra, bladder, and openings to your ureters (the tubes that carry urine from your kidneys into your bladder).
 Your doctor will tell you if you need to have a cystoscopy after your urodynamic evaluation.Back to top

 - Tell your doctor or nurse if you take any bladder medications.
 You may need to stop taking these medications 2 weeks before your procedure.

 - Your doctor will give you a prescription for an antibiotic.
 You will need to take the antibiotic on the day of your procedure.

 - Take your antibiotic as prescribed.